 How – Choose open areas where there is room to spread out.
 This is typically easier if there are fewer people and you are outdoors.
 Learn how to do this if you live in shared housing.

 When – Any time you are with people you don’t live with or who are outside of your trusted and small social circle.
 Even when other people around you are wearing masks, it is important to keep a distance as much as possible.

 TIP Add visual and physical clues to remind yourself to keep 6 feet (2 meters) apart.
 For example, arrange seating to be farther apart, or use a garden hose to divide your backyard (this works great for kids, too!).

 Why – A mask helps contain your respiratory droplets and can keep them from reaching other people.
 COVID-19 can spread before a person has any symptoms.
-Wearing a mask helps protect people around you if you are infected with COVID-19 and don’t know it.
+Wearing a mask helps protect you and the people around you from getting or spreading COVID-19.
+For more protection, you can wear two masks.

 How – Bring a mask with you when you leave home.
 The State of Vermont is offering a limited number of free cloth face masks to the public.
 Find out if free cloth face masks are available in your area.